This tutorial covers:

 }

 script in the root of the project containing the configuration file for the CI pipeline.
-Add the following code snippet to the config.yml
+Add this code snippet to the config.yml

 version: 2.1